endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Explicit constructors

-Constructors with only one argument should be labeled "explicit".
+Constructors with only one argument should be labeled `explicit`.
 This is to avoid defining implicit type conversions that might then be used by the compiler in surprising ways.

 ## Operator overloading

 Use operator overloading only if implementing an arithmetic class and only if the operator has its well-established mathematical sense.
-For example, the "Point" class can define Point + Point, Point * scalar, etc., but it should not define Point * Point because it is ambiguous whether that should be an element-by-element product, a dot product, or a cross product.
+For example, the `Point` class can define Point + Point, Point * scalar, etc., but it should not define Point * Point because it is ambiguous whether that should be an element-by-element product, a dot product, or a cross product.

 ## Use of class vs. struct

-Do not use the "struct" keyword; just define a class with public data members instead.
+Do not use the `struct` keyword; just define a class with public data members instead.
-Exception: occasionally when using the POSIX libraries you need the "struct" keyword to define that a typename is a struct and not a function of the same name, e.g.:
+Exception: occasionally when using the POSIX libraries you need the `struct` keyword to define that a typename is a struct and not a function of the same name, e.g.:
 ```c++
 struct stat sb;
 stat("path/to/file", &sb);